-Actual Direct Costs reflect the Labor, Material, and Services costs incurred to execute the accordance with Company overhead allocation policies.
-The total loaded cost of the
+Actual Direct Costs reflect the Labor, Material, and Services costs incurred to execute the Project.
+Actual Indirect Costs reflect costs for incremental overhead loaders in accordance with Company overhead allocation policies.
+The total loaded cost of the Project is \$14,442,883.